hot3dx/App1/README.md

 # then hold down the mouse button as you move the mouse they draw

 ## Windows 10, Visual Studio 2019 tools v142 C++17 Target Platform Version 10.0.18362.0 VS Version 16.7.1

+It will stick the first time in x86 or x64 debug.
+Hit restart after everything is loaded

 # BTC Donations Greatly Accepted!